rsksmart/devportal-1.0/_quick-start/step1-install-rsk-local-node.md

 layout: rsk
 title: Quick Start - Step 1
 collection_order: 10
+render_custom_terminals: true
 ---

 ## Step 1 : Install RSK local node

 RSK node can be installed on all major platforms, including Linux, Windows, and Mac.
 Originally named in Bitcoin, local node is know as RegTest node.

 In this tutorial, we provide step-by-step instructions for running a local RegTest node through Docker.
 Docker installation supports Mac, Windows, and Linux.